blakebogdan/GWG-Capstone---Bellabeat-Case-Study/README.md

-***9/13/2022 NOTE - The current IDE I am using has limited use time per month, and I am out of credits for the month of September.
-Therefore, the project is in a content complete, but still rough draft state.
-There will be grammar issues/code inneficiencies.
-I will continue to refine this product once my use credits refresh in the future.

 VIEWING INSTRUCTIONS:
 To view the project, download the .zip file, unzip the file, and then open the GWG-Bellabeat_Capstone_Case_Study.html.
 File descriptions of those found in the .zip are detailed below:
   1. GWG-Bellabeat_Capstone_Case_Study.html - HTML output file of the complete project.
 This is the file to look at when reviewing this project.